MAimmersivX/2013-11-14-woodshole/lessons/overview.md

 ## History

-* Founded by Greg Wilson in 1998.
+* Founded by Greg Wilson in 1998, teaching scientists how to use supercomputers at LANL.
-* Open sourced materials 2004-06
+* Open sourced materials 2004-present
-* Currently funded by Sloan Foundation
+* Currently funded by the Sloan Foundation and the Mozilla Foundation

 ## What We Teach